tonethar/IGME-330-Fall-2019/weekly/week-06B-notes.md

 # Week 6B - The JavaScript Prototype Chain & Delegation

-## I. Midterm Exam
+## I. Midterm Exam!
-- The midterm exam is in one week
+- The midterm exam is in one week:
   - [midterm-exam-review.md](../exams/midterm-exam-review.md) - let's look at these review questions & resources before we get going today

 ## II.
 Overview